 FAMIS Prenatal Coverage is for pregnant individuals with incomes under 205% of poverty who are ineligible for Medicaid or FAMIS MOMS due to immigration status.
-This includes undocumented women and women with Deferred Action for Childhood Arrival (DACA) status.
+This includes those without an immigration status and those with Deferred Action for Childhood Arrival (DACA) status.

-Individuals who have qualifying incomes for Medicaid, but do not qualify due to citizenship or immigration status (including undocumented aliens) may be eligible for Medicaid payment for emergency services.
+Individuals who have qualifying incomes for Medicaid, but do not qualify due not meeting immigration status requirements may be eligible for Medicaid payment for emergency services.
 Emergency services can be covered when approved by DMAS and the individual meets all other program requirements.